darkharasho/TopStatsAIO/README.md

 ### Running locally
 1. Clone the repository
 2. Navigate to it in a terminal
+3. Install dependencies
+   - `pip install sv-ttk pywinstyles` (pywinstyles requires Windows)
-3. Run `python main.py` (thin entry script that imports the package)
+4. Run `python main.py` (thin entry script that imports the package)
    - or run `python -m topstats.app`

 ## Recognition